 Risi e bisi is neither risotto nor a soup!
-This peas and rice dish from Veneto is easy to make but as with making a risotto, it requires your constant watch so it may be worth making a few extra portions.
-Risi e bisi is great for when you want to stay light, and comes together with very few ingredients.
+This pea and rice dish from Veneto is easy to make, but similar to cooking a risotto, it requires your constant watch, so may be worth making a few extra portions.
+Risi e bisi is great light alternative, and comes together with very few ingredients.
 It also keeps well in the fridge for a couple of days, so any leftovers can become tomorrow’s lunch!

 - 500 g Vialone Nano rice, or arborio rice

 - 500 g fresh green peas, shelled, reserve pods

 Risi e bisi, translated literally to ‘rice and peas,’ has rather royal origins as it was prepared as an offering to the Doge of Venice on the feast of San Marco on April 25.
 This dish is a celebration of the simplest flavours – rice and peas, and also of the spring season when the first crop of green peas are harvested.

 The traditional risi e bisi is a dish that represents spring because it uses freshly shelled spring peas.
 Of course, a risi e bisi craving can hit at any time outside of pea season - so for practicalities, it is fine to substitute with frozen peas in its place.
 Good quality frozen peas may prove just as good as fresh peas, so go down this path if you need to, although this would mean that you will have to skip the step of cooking the pods in the broth.

 1. Wash the pods and add to a saucepan with the broth, bring to boil and simmer for 1 hour with the lid.
 Using an immersion blender, puree the pods in the broth until smooth.
 Pass mixture through a mesh colander to strain and remove any tough fibrous bits.
 Set aside.

 2. In another saucepan over medium heat, melt half the butter.
 Add onion and lower the heat, cook until softened and transparent, about 10-15 minutes.